Declaration of Domicile in Florida

 For example, if you live outside of the US most of the year but want to maintain your citizenship status, you, by necessity, need to have a domicile within one of the fifty states.

-Fortunately, services like SavvyNomad can provide you with a cheap address in states like Florida and South Dakota for a low monthly fee.
+Fortunately, services like SavvyNomad can provide a bona fide residential U.S. street address in states like Florida and South Dakota, along with supporting documentation and mail handling for a predictable monthly fee.

 Eligibility and requirements